Travel receipts rose by 10.2 percent to 13.39 billion euros in 2014, according to Bank of Greece (BoG) annual data.

-The rate of increase of Greece's travel receipts significantly decelerated to 0.8 percent in May from 35.8 percent in April, according to the Bank of Greece (BoG).
+The interest rate on households’ new time deposits marginally increased by 1 basis point (bp) to 1.81 percent in February from 1.8 percent in January, according to the Bank of Greece (BoG).

-The Turnover Index in Industry continued heading south for the third successive month dropping by 4.9 percent in May from a revised -10.5 percent in April, according to the Hellenic Statistical Authority (ELSTAT).
+The turnover of Greece’s retail trade index fell for the third successive month in January, when it declined by 2.6 percent from a revised 3.8 percent drop in December, according to the Hellenic Statistical Agency (ELSTAT).

 Greece and the Brussels Group began discussing over the weekend the details of the fiscal and structural measures proposed by Athens with the aim of securing the gradual disbursal of the remaining 7.2 billion euros in bailout funds.